-Many children whose mothers have been abused have themselves suffered violence at the hands of their fathers or step-fathers.
+Many children whose parent or guardian is affected by abuse have themselves suffered violence at the hands of the abuser.
 Even so, leaving home can be scary, and children may resent living in a shelter and leaving pets and possessions behind.
-And they may miss their fathers.
+And they may miss the abuser.
 We care about your children.
 And we know you worry and wonder how the abuse in your home affects them.

 So, we offer play and support groups that:

 - Allow kids to be kids in a safe environment.

 - Model respectful and caring behavior.

 - Encourage them to talk about their feelings.